-You can get medical financing (either a loan or credit) for cosmetic surgeries and other procedures through ALPHAEON CREDIT, CareCredit, LendingClub, LendingTree, United Medical Credit, and Upstart.
+You can get medical financing (either a loan or line of credit) for cosmetic surgeries and other procedures through a number of direct lenders and peer-to-peer lending companies.
 When seeking a loan, you’ll be offered the best rates and terms if you have a good credit score.
 If you have bad or no credit, you can increase your chances of approval by applying with a cosigner.
-We have all the details about surgery loans and how to apply.
+Below, we have the details about surgery loans and how to apply for them.

-Medical loans are a financing alternative to standard credit cards when you need to pay for a procedure.
-Sometimes they come in the form of a credit card, and other times they are funds disbursed directly to you or your medical provider.
-Medical loans are a better option than using your regular credit card because medical loans have higher credit limits and longer repayment schedules, some up to seven years.
+Medical loans are a financing alternative to standard credit cards and personal loans when you need to pay for a procedure.
+Sometimes they come in the form of a credit card, and other times the funds are disbursed directly to you or your medical provider.
+Medical loans are a better option than using your regular credit card because medical loans have higher credit limits and longer repayment schedules — some up to seven years.

-Many medical loan providers also offer promotional repayment terms where they defer the interest on the loan for a set amount of time.
-If you pay the loan off within this period, you won’t ever pay interest.
-Be sure to read the terms of the loan carefully.
-Lenders often state “no interest if paid within 12 months,” but what they actually mean is that you will be accruing interest during that time — they just won’t charge you the interest if you pay the loan in full within 12 months.
-If you don’t pay in full within 12 months, you will be responsible for the interest that accrued during that time, and your interest rate on your monthly payments may increase to the maximum possible rate — which is typically between 26 and 29%.
+Many medical loan providers also offer promotional repayment terms in which they defer the interest on the loan for a set amount of time.
+If you pay off the loan within this period, you won’t ever pay interest.
+Be sure to read the terms of the loan carefully; lenders often state “no interest if paid within 12 months,” but what they actually mean is that you will be accruing interest during that time, but it won’t be charged until after the end of the 12-month period.
+If you don’t pay in full within 12 months, you will be responsible for the interest that accrued during that time, and your interest rate on your monthly payments may increase to the maximum possible rate — which is typically between 26% and 29%.

-Most medical loan lenders prefer borrowers to have at least moderate credit (580 to 699, according to FICO).
+Most medical lenders prefer borrowers to have at least fair credit scores (580 to 699, according to FICO).
 If you are looking to finance a medical procedure but have bad credit, you will face higher interest rates and may have fewer options.
 Those with poor credit can increase their chances of approval by co-applying with someone who is in better financial standing.

-Where to Get Financing for Plastic Surgery, Other Procedures
+Where to Get Financing for Plastic Surgery and Other Procedures

 It can be difficult to find a medical lender if you have bad credit.
 However, many loan providers look at more than just your credit score — they will consider your job status, income, and payment history.
-Most loans require you to pay once a month, but you are allowed to make multiple or early payments — and even pay the loan in full ahead of time.
+Most loans require you to pay once a month, but you are allowed to make multiple or early payments — and even pay the loan in full ahead of time, reducing the overall cost of the loan.
 The amount of time you have to repay the loan will depend on how much you borrow and the terms of the loan.

 Credit Card and Loan Distributors